ICB-DCM/pyABC/doc/sampler.rst

 Distributed samplers
 ~~~~~~~~~~~~~~~~~~~~

-The distributed samplers can, be used in a distributed setting, and of course
+The distributed samplers can be used in a distributed setting, and of course
 also locally by setting up a local cluster.
 However, for local execution,
 the multi-core samplers are recommended as they are easier to set up.